-- Was it fun to use your imagination and act like the different animals? - How did using your imagination help you pretend to be the animals? - What was your favorite (or the easiest) animal to act like?
+- Was it fun to use your imagination and act like the different animals?
+Did it feel different to be each one?
+How so?
+How did you show that? - When did you first see Eric's imagination start to take over his bedroom? - How did using your imagination help you to pretend to be the different animals and think that you were living in different places/surroundings? - What was your favorite (or the easiest) animal to act like?
 Why? - What was your least favorite (or the hardest) animal to act like?
 Why? - How did it feel when you were pretending to be the monkey? - How did it feel when you were pretending to be the bunny? - How did it feel to be the snake in the desert?
 Was it hot or cold there?
 How could you show that? - Does it feel a little different or a lot different to pretend to be different things living in different places/environments?
 How so? - Have you ever seen animals move their bodies like you just did?
 If so, which ones and where?
 Do you think by studying them you could act like that animal in a story?